 Letters may be sorted and put into piles in different ways:

-- those from your child’s name or other important words
+- Those from a child’s name or other important words

-- and those for which they can say the sounds
+- Those for which they can say the sounds

 Letters with magnets may be used on the fridge or on a magnet board for sorting purposes.